Want to find a secluded spot? It’s perfectly possible to escape the crowds if you venture off the beaten track in the Lake District.

 Created by Cubby Acland, a former National Trust land agent in 1957, the garden has an outstanding collection of rhododendrons, camellias and azaleas, as well as many other unusual trees and plants.
 There are more than 300 shrubs set among the large native oak trees, and carpets of native daffodils and bluebells in the spring.
 Look out for the Painters’ Palette as you wander.
 Here Cubby planted an array of different camellias to represent an artist’s palette, complete with a small thumb hole!Despite its proximity to Ambleside and the main A591, Stagshaw is a quiet place where you can sit in peace and enjoy views out to the lake and mountains beyond – a welcome sanctuary from the hustle and bustle below.

 Looking for a relaxing Lake District break in Windermere, Keswick or Threlkeld?
-Enjoy a luxury mini-break at our collection of beautiful Cumbrian cottages.
+Enjoy a break at our collection of Cumbrian cottages and explore off the beaten track in the Lack District.